 As a traditional martial artist, Chris teaches for Akayama Ryu Jujutsu.
 Akayama Ryu was founded by Alex Marshall in 1988 and is both traditional and pragmatic.
 Prior to founding the system, Mr. Marshall trained for more than sixty years in multiple combat disciplines including Jikishinkage Ryu Aikijujutsu, which forms the base of the Akayama Ryu system.
 The system is heavily influenced by the principles of leverage and balance that are common to both Aikido and Judo.
 Akayama Ryu therefore includes in its arsenal no-nonsense throwing, grappling, striking, joint locking and weapons-based skills.
 In testament to the practicality and pragmatism of the system, Mr. Marshall taught police defense tactics at the Birmingham Police Academy (Alabama) for nearly twenty years.

-Chris teaches a class in Traditional Jujutsu at the "Seek Yoga Studio", located at 152 N 2nd St, Laramie, WY.
-Classes are at 7:00p.m. on Wednesday evenings.
+Chris teaches Traditional Jujutsu and Kodokan Judo at the The Laramie Plains Civic Center (room 342), located at 710 Garfield St, Laramie, WY.
+Classes are at 6:30p.m. on Wednesday evenings and 1:00pm on Sunday afternoons.

 The class is open to anyone 16 years old or older.
 No previous experience is necessary.